igrishaev/whew/README.md

 ~~~

 By derefing a future, you freeze the current thread forcing it to wait until the
 future is ready.
-But you can assign a post-processing handler to it which gets
+But you can assign a post-processing handler which gets run in
-run in the background as well once a future has done its work.
-Adding a handler
+the background with a result of a future.
+Adding a handler returns a new
-returns a new future.
-Below, we compose a bit of HTML markup from a fetched
+future.
+Below, we compose a bit of HTML markup out from a fetched data:
-data:

 ~~~clojure
 (-> -f